Adult heights and mixture distributions

 on this topic in 2002.

 That same year Andrew Gelman and Deborah Nolan published Teaching Statistics: A Bag of Tricks which also deals with this subject.
 Gelman and Nolan point out that the variance of men's heights is slightly larger than that for women.
-If we assume a 50-50 split of men and women, but assume male heights have variance of 3 inches while female heights have a variance of 2.8 inches, this tilts the graph to the left more than assuming equal variance but unequal proportions above.
+If we assume a 50-50 split of men and women, but assume male heights have a standard deviation of 3 inches while female heights have a standard deviation of 2.8 inches, this tilts the graph to the left more than assuming equal variance but unequal proportions above.

 See also Why heights are normally distributed.